 2. Continue with basic command training

-The problem is that most owners are quick to stop with this the moment their husky learns a few of them like “sit and stay” which won’t take long at all.
+The problem is that most owners quickly stop the moment their husky learns a few of them, like “sit and stay” which won’t take long at all.

 3. Plenty of exercise and mental stimulation

 As I say so often to owners, exercise and mental stimulation are the keys to a well-behaved and happy husky.